What is

 COLLABORATION

-Control creates agency and encourages the granting of access for data collaboration projects.
+Control creates agency and encourages the granting of access for data collaboration.

 WORK IN PROGRESS